supreme-software-development/cabal-system/README.md

 4. Make sure your SQL Server is running and accessible with the provided credentials.

+5. Execute the account_procedure.sql file:
+   - Before executing, make a backup of your existing `cabal_tool_registerAccount_web` stored procedure
+   - Review and modify the procedure according to your server's needs (e.g., initial cash amount, auth type, etc.)
+   - Execute the SQL script to create/update the stored procedure

-5. Update the following files according to your server:
+6. Update the following files according to your server:
    - `index.php`:
      - Change title: `<title>Register | YOUR_SERVER_NAME</title>`
      - Update logo: Replace `images/logo-light.png` with your server logo